 Sermon on the Mount summary: Beatitudes and application of the law

-Jesus’ sermon begins with a description of those who would be blessed by God.
+Jesus’ sermon begins in Matthew 5 with a description of those who would be blessed by God.
 For instance, “Blessed are those who hunger and thirst for righteousness, for they shall be filled” (Matthew 5:6).

 The remainder of the sermon gives more specifics of conversion—how to be a Christian.